California State University

-The CSU system is one of the top U.S. producers of graduates who move on to earn their PhD degrees in a related field.
-Since 1961, over four million alumni have received their bachelor's, master's, or doctoral degrees from the CSU system.
+Since 1961, over four million alumni have received a degree from the CSU system.
 CSU offers more than 1,800 degree programs in some 240 subject areas.
-In fall of 2015, 9,282 (or 39 percent) of CSU's 24,405 faculty were tenured or on the tenure track.
+In fall of 2024, 11,135 (or 40%) of CSU's 27,505 faculty were tenured or on the tenure track.

 History

 State Normal Schools

 Today's California State University system is the direct descendant of the Minns Evening Normal School, founded in 1857 by George W. Minns in San Francisco.
 It was a normal school, an institution that educated future teachers in association with the high school system and the first of its kind in California.

 The school was taken over by the state in 1862 and moved to San Jose and renamed the California State Normal School; it eventually evolved into San Jose State University.
 A southern branch of the California State Normal School was created in Los Angeles in 1882.
-In 1887, the California State Legislature dropped the word "California" from the name of the San Jose and Los Angeles schools, renaming them "State Normal Schools."
+In 1887, the California State Legislature dropped the word California from the name of the San Jose and Los Angeles schools, renaming them State Normal Schools.

 Later, other state normal schools were founded at Chico (1887) and San Diego (1897); they did not form a system in the modern sense, in that each normal school had its own board of trustees and all were governed independently from one another.
 By the end of the 19th century, the State Normal School in San Jose was graduating roughly 130 teachers a year and was "one of the best known normal schools in the West."

-In 1919, the State Normal School at Los Angeles became the Southern Branch of the University of California; in 1927, it became the University of California at Los Angeles (the "at" was later replaced with a comma in 1958).
+In 1919, the State Normal School at Los Angeles became the Southern Branch of the University of California; in 1927, it became the University of California at Los Angeles.